Quill-ToDo/Quill-Todo/README.md

 **Ex:** `it.todo("should do something cool);`

-##### Mocking Network Calls
+#### Mocking Network Calls

 We mock all of our calls to the back-end using declarative statements using [Mock Service Worker](https://mswjs.io/docs/).
-If you don't need to test any special cases (i.e. making sure things behave appropriately if the server returns and error code), feel free to import a default mock server configuration with some dummy tasks from [mockHandlers.js](./tasks-fe/src/API/mockHandlers.js).
+If you don't need to test any special cases (i.e. making sure things behave appropriately if the server returns and error code), feel free to import a default mock server configuration with some dummy tasks from [MockTaskApiHandler.js](./tasks-fe/src/API/MockTaskApiHandler.js).
 Pay special attention to the optional setup methods.
-If you want to override one of the mock handlers, I believe it's as simple as adding your function to the beginning of the `mocks` array and marking it as [only needing to be run once](https://mswjs.io/docs/api/response/once).
+If you want to override one of the mock handlers, see [alerts.js](./tasks-fe/src/components/__tests__/alerts.js) for examples.

-An example of the default server being used can be seen in [the tests for the list feature](./tasks-fe/src/components/__tests__/list.js#L18).

-##### Mocking time
+#### Mocking time

-Helpfully, [Luxon](https://moment.github.io/luxon/api-docs/index.html#settings) exposes a settings module that lets you set the output of `DateTime.now()` ([Example](./tasks-fe/src/components/__tests__/list.js#L19-L31)).
-Mocking any other methods not mentioned in their setting will require using Jest mocks/spies.
+Helpfully, [Luxon](https://moment.github.io/luxon/api-docs/index.html#settings) exposes a settings module that lets you set the output of `DateTime.now()` ([Example](./tasks-fe/src/components/__tests__/list.js#L29)).
+Mocking any other methods not mentioned in their setting will require using Jest mocks/spies I believe.

-##### Useful testing resources
+#### Useful testing resources

 - [Create React App testing basics](https://create-react-app.dev/docs/running-tests/)
 - Matchers